barature1992985/123/README.md

-The first recorded automobile race took place in 1894, but competitive racing gained popularity in the early 1900s, leading to the development of faster and more powerful cars.
+The Nash Ambassador, introduced in 1941 but produced into the post-war period, was a full-size car known for its spacious interior, comfortable ride, and advanced engineering features.